alephium/docs/docs/ralph/asset-permission-system.md

                                                   (0.1 ALPH)
 ```

-As we can imagine, if we have a bigger tree of method calls, approved
+As we can imagine, if we have a bigger tree of method calls, the
-fund will cascade from the root of the tree all the way to the leaves
+approved fund will cascade from the root of the tree all the way to
-like water.
-Asset Permission System makes this flow of the fund
+the leaves like water.
+Asset Permission System makes this flow of the
-throughout the method calls explicit and enforce constrains to each of
+fund throughout the method calls explicit and enforce constraints to
-the method as to what tokens and how much of them can be spent.
+each of the methods as to what tokens and how much of them can be
+spent.

 Going back to the transaction, after the execution of the `TxScript`
 the generated outputs should look something like this: